wygulmage/xmobar/README.md

 type to the type list in the type signature of `Config.runnableTypes`.

-For a very basic example see `Plugins/HelloWorld.hs` or the other plugins that are distributed with [xmobar].
+For a very basic example see `Plugins/HelloWorld.hs` or the other plugins that are distributed with xmobar.

 ## Installing/Removing a Plugin

 Installing a plugin should require 3 steps.
-Here we are going to install the HelloWorld plugin that comes with [xmobar]:
+Here we are going to install the HelloWorld plugin that comes with xmobar:

 1. import the plugin module in `Config.hs`, by adding: